Before electricity became

 kilowatt-hours per year.

-to measure the output of a power plant or the amount of electricity
+are used to measure the output of a power plant or the amount of

-the capacity of large power plants or of many plants.
-One gigawatt (GW)
+measure the capacity of large power plants or of many plants.
+One

-generating plants were operating at full capacity at the same time, they
+electrical generating plants were operating at full capacity at the same

-generation - whether from fossil fuels, nuclear, renewable fuels, or other
+Electricity generation - whether from fossil fuels, nuclear, renewable

-sources - is usually* based on the fact that "When magnets are moved
+fuels, or other sources - is usually* based on the fact that "When magnets

 Electricity generation - whether from fossil fuels, nuclear , renewable